Buffalo gunman pleads not guilty to domestic terror charge

 Meanwhile, a 911 dispatcher was fired Thursday after being accused by a Tops employee of hanging up on her during the rampage.
 The dispatcher, who was put on administrative leave two days after the shooting, was terminated after a disciplinary hearing Thursday, Erie County spokesperson Daniel Meyer said.

+County Executive Marc Poloncarz last month called the handling of the 911 call “completely unacceptable” and said the county would seek to fire the employee.

+The dispatcher's union, the Civil Service Employees Association, said Thursday it had ensured that disciplinary due process provisions were “followed fairly and appropriately here.”

-A message seeking comment was sent Thursday to a spokesperson for the dispatcher's union.
-The dispatcher told The Buffalo News late last month that she was sorry about what the caller went through during the shooting, adding that more facts would come out at the hearing.
+The dispatcher told The Buffalo News late last month she was sorry about what the caller went through during the shooting, adding that more facts would come out at the hearing.
+A message was left Thursday at a possible phone number for her.

 Credit: Matt Rourke